KnpLabs/MigrationServiceProvider/README.md

 1. [The marketplace's migrations](https://github.com/KnpLabs/marketplace/tree/master/src/Resources/migrations)
 2. [The official documentation for Doctrine's DBAL Schema Manager](http://readthedocs.org/docs/doctrine-dbal/en/latest/reference/schema-manager.html)

-## How it works

-Since there is no CLI system in Silex, everything takes place during the `before` filter.
+## Running migrations

+There are two ways of running migrations

+### Using the `before` handler

+If you pass a `migration.register_before_handler` (set to `true`) when registering the service, then a `before` handler will be registered for migration to be run.
+It means that the migration manager will be run for each hit to your application.

+You might want to enable this behavior for development mode, but please don't do that in production!

+### Using the `knp:migration:migrate` command

+If you installed the console service provider right, you can use the `knp:migration:migrate` command.

+## Writing migrations

 A migration consist of a single file, holding a migration class.
 By design, the migration file must be named something like `<version>_<migration_name>Migration.php` and located in `src/Resources/migrations`, and the class `<migration_name>Migration`.
 For example, if your migration adds a `bar` field to the `foo` table, and is the 5th migration of your schema, you should name your file `05_FooBarMigration.php`, and the class would be named `FooBarMigration`.

 In addition to these naming conventions, your migration class must extends `Knp\Migration\AbstractMigration`, which provides a few helping method such as `getVersion` and default implementations for migration methods.